fayazam33/fayazchat/README.md

 ## Project info

 ## Just for practice i make this if you need the n8n workflow you can use my json file ,
 🔗 Here i use n8n webhook.
-To do this i need to make my n8n locally dockerized for testing purpose This project is an AI-powered chatbot built using n8n , designed to automate conversations through a seamless workflow and a beautiful chat interface.
+To do this i need to make my n8n locally dockerized for testing purpose.
+I use lovable to make me the frontend in short time.
+🔗This project is an AI-powered chatbot built using n8n , designed to automate conversations through a seamless workflow and a beautiful chat interface.
 ##  i do Live Deployment instead of local :
-- n8n Workflow: [https://fayazchat.onrender.com](https://fayazchat.onrender.com) it runs in the cloud,
+- n8n Workflow: [https://fayazchat.onrender.com](https://fayazchat.onrender.com) it runs in the cloud

 The chatbot uses an n8n webhook as the communication bridge between Lovable and the backend logic.